snakoneczny/ztf-agn/README.md

 # ztf-agn

-QSO / galaxy / star indentification in the ZTF data, for the main purpose of studying electromagnetic counterparts of gravitational wave events occuring in AGN disks.
+Software related to the publication "QZO: A Catalog of 5 Million Quasars from the Zwicky Transient Facility".
+The code provides QSO / galaxy / star indentification in the ZTF data, for the main purpose of creating a catalog of quasars and studying electromagnetic counterparts of gravitational wave events occuring in AGN disks.
+Executable scripts are stored in the "scripts" directory.